-- Students must be unconditionally admitted to the university and declare major as Radiologic Technology.
+- Students must be unconditionally admitted to the university and declare Radiologic Technology as their major.

-- Students must have achieved an overall grade point average of at least 2.3.
+- Students must have achieved an overall GPA of at least 2.3 in college level courses.

 - Students must submit a Radiologic Technology Program application to the Department of Allied Health by May 1.

-- Students must have at least 12 hours of study completed with a grade of “C” or higher at LSUA before the clinical portion of the program.
+- Students must have a minimum of 12 hours of course work completed at LSUA by the end of the semester of application.